Thirteentj/acad-homepage.github.io/_pages/about.md

 # 🔥 News
+- *2023.09*: &nbsp;🎉🎉 One paper entitled Towards Socially Responsive Autonomous Vehicles: A Reinforcement Learning Framework with Driving Priors and Coordination Awareness is pre-printed on ArXiv.
+Find [paper](https://arxiv.org/abs/2309.09726) here.
 - *2023.08*: &nbsp;🎉🎉 One paper entitled Teaching Autonomous Vehicles to Express Interaction Intent during Unprotected Left Turns: A Human-Driving-Prior-Based Trajectory Planning Approach is pre-printed on ArXiv.
 Find [paper](https://arxiv.org/abs/2307.15950) here.
 - *2023.07*: &nbsp;🎉🎉 As the first author or the corresponding author, I got **three** papers accepted by [the 26th IEEE International Conference on Intelligent Transportation Systems (ITSC 2023)](https://2023.ieee-itsc.org/)!
 - *2023.05*: &nbsp;🎉🎉 One paper entitled Cooperative Decision-Making for CAVs at Unsignalized Intersections: A MARL Approach with Attention and Hierarchical Game Priors is pre-printed on techrxiv.
 Find [paper](https://www.techrxiv.org/articles/preprint/Cooperative_Decision-Making_for_CAVs_at_Unsignalized_Intersections_A_MARL_Approach_with_Attention_and_Hierarchical_Game_Priors/22817417) here.